·

 4. Dubai is very safe

 Dubai is very safe compared with other large cities across the globe.
-In fact, the United Arab Emirates is the second safest country in the world according to the World Economic Forum, probably because of the harsh penalties.
+The United Arab Emirates is the second safest country in the world according to the World Economic Forum, probably because of the harsh penalties.

 Street crime is rare.
 It is safe to take taxis at night and you should be fine walking around in most areas during the day.
 The biggest danger is crossing the street – many motorists ignore pedestrian crossings and tend to drive rather recklessly.